How to Identify Your System Make, Model, Size, Age and Type

 Make and Model:

 The make should be pretty easy to figure out.
 Normally they have a logo prominently placed.
 If not, it can be found on the label pretty easily.
 The model is designated as a field on the label and is easy to identify.
 Each manufacturer categorizes their equipment differently.
 Some like Trane encode the efficiency of the equipment in the model, others do not.
-You can look up the model of your equipment, it’s features and efficiency using the model and make on the label and Google.
+You can look up the model of your equipment, its features and efficiency using the model and make on the label and Google.

-Nearly all manufacturers encode the size or tonnage of their systems into the model number.
+Basically all manufacturers encode the size or tonnage of their systems into the model number.
 Tonnage is a measure of BTU’s in 12,000 BTU increments.
 For example a 1 ton system would have 12,000 BTU’s.
 A 2.5 ton system would have 30,000 BTU’s.
 These are reflected in the model numbers near the middle and often followed by a letter.

 Below are a couple examples to look at: